knoffhoff/hms/hms-api/README.md

 # HMS API

-[//]: # (TODO I feel like there is a good bit more "general" information we could include here) The HMS API functions as the backend of the HMS System.
+The HMS API functions as the backend of the HMS System.
 It is meant to handle requests from the frontend and manages the storage of data and executes any long-running operations.